Published on May 8th, 2011 | by Judie Jacobson0

 Happy Mother’s Day, ma.
 It won’t be the same without you.

 Last June, two weeks after my mother passed away, I stood staring into her refrigerator and wept.

-Now, of course, there were things missing from my mother’s fridge; sidelined by old age and illness, it had been awhile since she had made a sweet “lukshen” kugel or “cholobshes” – her old-world stuffed cabbage.
+Now, of course, there were things missing from my mother’s fridge.
+Sidelined by old age and illness, it had been awhile since she had made her sweet “lukshen” kugel or her tangy “cholobshes” – her old-world stuffed cabbage.
 There was no cholent kept warm for Shabbos on a “blech,” or blintzes made special for Shavuot with the creamiest of cheeses.
 As one of her granddaughters recalled in eulogizing her, my mother didn’t have a single recipe that didn’t begin with “stew an onion.”
 It had been awhile since she had made any of her signature dishes.
 Still, after she died I stared inside her fridge and I could see them all there clear as day.

 Two months later, we drove to Washington, D.C. to deposit my son at college.
 The moment we arrived in our hotel room, as my husband set up his laptop and my children checked out the mini-bar, I settled on the bed with my cell phone in hand.
 My mother would worry until I checked in to say that we had arrived safely.
 But I no longer had a mother to call.
 No one to check in with.

 And then it occurred to me that for so long, as I nursed my mother through her illness, I would tell people that if we live long enough the parents become the children and the children become the parents.

 But I was wrong.
 Our mothers never really stop being our mothers.
 Our fathers, too.
 They may ultimately rely on us to take them to doctors’ appointments; to tend to their finances; to pick them up when they fall.
 They may need us to come quick when a light bulb needs changing or the lawn needs mowing or the toilet overflows.
 But they never really stop being our parents.
 They are still the ones we count on to worry that we’ve arrived safely.